elijivp/bsdraw/README.md

 * Technology: Qt widgets, inherits QOpenGLWidget class.
 * Shaders: generated and compiled after initializeGl stage.
 * Compatibility: tested on qt4.8, qt5.5, qt5.12 (win/linux).
 GLSL version 1.30+
-* Features: fast, const size, cross-platform, universal.
+* Features: fast, cross-platform, universal.
 * Note: main define called BSGLSLVER prepends each shader with string "#version %BSGLSLVER%".
 All shaders in bsdraw are compatible with glsl 130, but by default BSGLSLVER is not set.
 So if you have any issues, add DEFINES+=BSGLSLVER=130 in your .pro file.